InnoDB performs certain tasks in the

 pages are flushed, I/O capacity is divided equally among

 buffer pool instances.

-variable to limit the rate of buffer pool flushing during idle
+variable limits the rate of buffer pool flushing during idle

 periods, which are periods of time that database pages are not

-which defines the number of I/O operations per second
+defines the number of I/O operations per second available to

 Limiting page flushing during idle periods can help extend the life of solid state storage devices.
 Side effects of limiting page flushing during idle periods may include a longer shutdown time following a lengthy idle period, and a longer recovery period should a server failure occur.